China issues alert for second typhoon in a week

 Typhoons are common at this time of year, picking up strength as they cross warm Pacific waters, and bringing fierce winds and rain when they reach land.

-(Reporting by Brenda Goh; Additional reporting by Faith Hung; Editing by Christopher Cushing)
+Reporting by Brenda Goh; Additional reporting by Faith Hung; Editing by Jeremy Gaunt